 If you are Jewish and kosher then this book is for you.
-Even if you aren’t Jewish or kosher, it’s still for you.
+Even if you aren’t kosher or Jewish, it’s still for you.
 Tasty Healthy Easy LCHF Kosher Low-Carb Cooking for Beginners is a reader-friendly, basic introduction to the world of low-carb lifestyles.

-David has yet another innate advantage that makes her book attractive: She was born in Sweden, a country that leads the fight against fat demonisation and carb glorification.
+David has yet another innate advantage: She was born in Sweden, a country that leads the fight against fat demonisation and carb glorification.
 That gives her a dual perspective on adapting Jewish cuisine and tradition to LCHF lifestyles.

-Opponents of LCHF seem to bridle at any suggestion that Sweden was one of the first countries to ditch fat phobia as unscientific.
-The fact is that Sweden is a leader in the field of nutrition to treat and prevent obesity, diabetes and heart disease.
+Opponents of LCHF bridle at any suggestion that Sweden was one of the first countries to ditch fat phobia as unscientific.
+Yet Sweden is a leader in the field of nutrition to treat and prevent obesity, diabetes and heart disease.

 That’s thanks to pioneering work by Dr Annika Dahlqvist and “Sweden’s Diet Doctor”, physician Andreas Eenfeldt.
 Both are staunch supporters of the benefits of LCHF lifestyles to treat and prevent obesity, diabetes, heart disease and much more.
 David takes inspiration from them and others.

 In the book, David details her LCHF journey.
 She was fully in the thrall of conventional low-fat, high-carb dogma when she moved to Israel in 1985.
 She worked in a variety of fields, from hotels to high-tech before deciding to become a professional pastry chef.
 Her dream was to open a café and serve authentic Swedish specialities.